 A representative from Henningsen Cold Storage testified that their firm is being charged for wastewater based on water usage, even though a significant portion of the water delivered to their business evaporates and is not discharged into the sanitary sewer.
 Staff and Henningsen Cold Storage have been working together for some time to identify the proper method to bill an adjusted wastewater volume without relying on a manual process each month.
 The current configuration of public and private meter installations at these two specific sites will allow for a wastewater winter average to be set based on metered wastewater discharge readings.
 Most customers receive a winter average base value using four water meter readings.
 In this case, the wastewater is metered from the condenser and will be used to set the wastewater base value.
 The wastewater base will be adjusted annually and billed for twelve months until the next update.
-Henningsen Cold Storage has two commercial customer accounts that are impacted and have received wastewater base values system wide.
+Henningsen Cold Storage has two commercial customer accounts that are impacted and have received wastewater base calculations effective March 2018, the most recent update of wastewater base values system wide.